greenspanky/naffles-founders-key-mint-contract/README.md

 - Mint for less money than you're supposed to.
 - Get access to funds you're not supposed to access.
 - Exploit the contract in any other breaking way.

+Create a seperate branch and create pull pequest with your changes and your discord ID in the description.